kennyyu/kennyyu.github.com/source/_posts/2014-03-20-writing-synchronization-problems-for-os161.markdown

 *  race conditions: if multiple threads attempt to delete the same mappings at the same time
-*  deadlock: Katniss and Peeta try to delete the (capitol 4, district 12) mappings at the same time starting from opposite sides.
+*  deadlock: Katniss and Peeta try to delete the (capitol 4, district 12) mappings at the same time starting from opposite sides
+*  starvation: all the mappings must eventually be deleted

 Your solution must satisfy these conditions: